New Self-Guided Japan Tours

 Japan's street food culture varies by region, but some iconic and famous dishes have gained popularity nationwide.

-• Ramen, a noodle soup dish, and Sushi, vinegared rice with various toppings, can also be enjoyed as Japanese street foods, although they are more commonly associated with sit-down restaurants.
+Ramen, a noodle soup dish, and Sushi, vinegared rice with an array of toppings, can also be enjoyed as Japanese street foods, although they are more commonly associated with sit-down restaurants.

 Many cities in Japan have a thriving street food scene.
 Tokyo, the capital of Japan, offers an extensive range of street foods in districts like Ameyoko in Ueno, Tsukiji fish market, Yanaka Ginza, and Harajuku.